jacobtomlinson/website/content/posts/2019/2019-10-28-helm-chart-repo-github-pages-jekyll-chartpress.md

 ## Adding a human readable front to the repository

-Our GitHub Pages site contains our test `index.md` file and our `index.yaml` manifest and `example-0.1.0.tgz` payload.
+Our GitHub Pages site contains our test `index.md` file and our auto generated `index.yaml` manifest and `example-0.1.0.tgz` payload.
 This is enough for Helm to use the repository but if we navigate to the repo url in our browser we just see our test page from before.
 This isn't super useful for humans.

 What we could do to improve this is to add a simple static website to give users some information about the charts that are available in the repository.

-By default GitHub Pages uses Jekyll to build the contents of the `gh-pages` site into the static website that you see served at your URL.
+By default GitHub Pages uses [Jekyll](https://jekyllrb.com/) to build the contents of the `gh-pages` site into the static website that you see served at your URL.
 We can add our own configuration and additional files which Jekyll can use to build a more useful website.

 Let's checkout our `gh-pages` branch and pull down the upstream changes made by Chartpress.